TS-Reasoner: Domain-Oriented Time Series Inference Agents for Reasoning and Automated Analysis

-In this section, we formally introduce \modelnamespace which addresses the limitations of standalone LLMs in handling numerical precision and computational complexity by decomposing complex time series inference tasks into structured execution pipelines.
+In this section, we formally introduce \modelnamespace which addresses the limitations of standalone LLMs in handling numerical precision and computational complexity in time series analysis by decomposing complex time series inference tasks into structured operator execution pipelines.
+The core architecture of \modelnamespace can be expressed as: